Issues Migration

 - ✅ Votes: Noted in description.

-- ✅ Kind and Priority: Noted in description.
+- ✅ Kind and Priority: Noted in description and applied as labels.

 What Is NOT Preserved